-- a) Don't read the referee reports.
+- (a) Don't read the referee reports.
 They are likely to depress you.
-Even if they are potentially useful, you are not in a state of mind to enjoy them. - b) Find comfort with my motto: "A paper that has not been rejected should not be published."

-But beware of the faulty logic in assuming that "every paper that has been rejected should be published."

-c) If the report was really idiotic, do a service to the profession by following my example and posting it on your website.
+Even if they are potentially useful, you are not in a state of mind to benefit from them. - (b) Find comfort in my motto: "A paper that has not been rejected should not be published."
+But beware of the faulty logic in assuming that "every paper that has been rejected should be published." - (c) If the report was really idiotic, do a service to the profession by following my example and posting it on your Web site.

-In 2000, I received a report from a very sharp editor of a "local Cambridge journal".
+In 2000, I received a report from a very sharp editor of a "domestic Cambridge journal."
 My paper criticized hyperbolic discounting, which was becoming increasingly popular at the time.
-The editor wrote: "There are certainly many smart things in the piece but... this seems like a critique of the current approach which is right in many ways, but critiques ...

-of existing research are best fit to more specialized outlets".
-My posting of the letter was more significant than the paper itself...
+The editor wrote: "There are certainly many smart things in the piece but ... this seems like a critique of the current approach which is right in many ways, but critiques ... of existing research are best fit to more specialized outlets."
+My posting of the letter was more significant than the paper itself.